HV-Doyal/Restaurant-System/README.md

 ## Features

-1. Menu imported from csv files
+1. Menu imported from CSV files.
-2. Place Orders and calculate bill
+2. Place Orders and calculate bill.
-3. Search Function and Hash Table
+3. Search Function and custom-designed Hash Table.

+## Compilation Instructions

+1. Run the makefile using 'make' command.
+2. Execute the compiled program by running './Restaurant'.

 ## Authors